Nexirift/cosmos/README.md

 - (Optional*) pnpm
 - Read the [contributing guide](https://github.com/Nexirift/.github/blob/main/contributing/README.md)

-*we use pnpm in testing and production but not npm.*
+*We use pnpm in testing and production, not npm.*

 #### For Database